 Mentorship, he argued, is one of the most valuable assets any entrepreneur can possess.

-Throughout his own career, he said, different mentors have helped guide him through different phases of life and business.
+Throughout his career, he said, various mentors have guided him through different phases of life and business.

 Investing in passion

-Audience members also asked Natarajan about his investment philosophy.
+Audience members also asked Dr. Natarajan about his investment philosophy.

 “When some people have that energy, that fire in their belly, I want to help them,” he said.

-To evaluate opportunities, Natarajan uses a framework he calls “MET.”
+To evaluate opportunities, Dr. Natarajan uses a framework he calls “MET.”

-The second is economics.
-Is the idea commercially viable?
+The second is Economics.
+Is the idea or product commercially viable?

-The third is market.
-Is there a real need and customer demand?
+The third is Marketability.
+Is there a real market need and customer demand?

 A message of possibility